310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/shinobu_1.md

 {% img /img/es/eventstory/stellamaris/minitalk_shinobu1_3.jpg %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu smilesoft %}
-a [job] about something you enjoy really gets you in the [mood]~

-i will [practice] starting today, so that i may properly express my [thoughts] once it is time.

-would you be willing to help me with improving my [food reporting] skills?
+I was a little tired, but after talking to you, I feel much more energized!

+It really is important to have leisure time like this.

+Anzu-dono, if you ever feel tired too, or if you'd like to talk to someone, please feel free to call for me anytime.
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-          I'll book a seafood restaurant, then.
+          Alright, I'll do so.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu v2 %}
+            {% bubble Shinobu grin %}
-            thank you…♪ you are always so reliable, anzu-san.

-            i am [excited] to see what sort of restaurant you will [book] for me~…♪
+            Heheh.
+I'm so happy to know you'll rely on me, Anzu-dono~♪

+            I'll be sure to show up at your doorstep in a flash!
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I'll gather more information for you.
+            I feel energized, too.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu v2 %}
+            {% bubble Shinobu blushjoy %}
-            umm… you will prepare a [manual] for me, in order to do a proper [food reportage]…?

-            that would be most helpful…♪ but [no] pushing yourself, okay?
+            Yaay! ♪ You're someone I'm indebted to, and I always want to make people like that be in a great mood!

+            The fact that I was able to help energize you makes me super happy…♪
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I'll find an adviser for you.
+            I don't have to use the request box?
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu v2 %}
+            {% bubble Shinobu fist %}
-            an [adviser]? so you will find someone who is good at [food reportage], yes?

-            fufufu, i am excited then. i would love to say something like, "my mouth feels like the ocean~" ♪
+            Of course not!
+If you were to personally call for me, I would be able to come rushing to your aid immediately!
             {% endbubble %}
+            {% bubble Shinobu blushscratch %}
+            …Ehehe.
+Perhaps I shouldn't mention this myself, but what I just said sounds a little like Morisawa-dono.
+			{% endbubble %}
         </div>
     </div>
 </div>
 <br>
-<div toc>{% btn /minitalk/#Stella-Maris,, star, Index %}{% btn /stella_maris/minitalk/shinobu_2,, arrow-right, Shinobu Mini Talk: rejecting [leadership] %}</div>
+<div toc>{% btn /minitalk/#Stella-Maris,, star, Index %}{% btn /stella_maris/minitalk/shinobu_2,, arrow-right, Shinobu Mini Talk: Okinawa Souvenir %}</div>

+## Translation Notes

+[^1]: In Japanese, snapdragons are <em>kingyosou</em>, as in goldfish plant.